sagemath/sage-archive-2023-02-01/src/doc/en/reference/geometry.rst

 Combinatorial Geometry
 ======================

-Sage includes classes for convex rational polyhedral cones, Groebner fans, lattice and reflexive polytopes (with integral coordinates), and generic polytopes and polyhedra (with rational or numerical coordinates).
+Sage includes classes for convex rational polyhedral cones and fans, Groebner fans, lattice and reflexive polytopes (with integral coordinates), and generic polytopes and polyhedra (with rational or numerical coordinates).

 .. toctree::